cran-task-views/OfficialStatistics/OfficialStatistics.md

     protocols.

-## C: Indices, Indicators, Tables and Visualisation of Indicators
+## Indices, Indicators, Tables and Visualization of Indicators

 - `r pkg("laeken")` provides functions to estimate popular risk-of-poverty and inequality indicators